EWS Labs, Transferring files between Linux and Windows home directories

 If there are files in your EWS Linux environment you'd like to use in your EWS Windows environment, you can use the WinSCP tool to copy them over.

-From an EWS Windows system (either in-lab or via Remote Desktop), load the pre-installed WinSCP program.
+From an EWS Windows system, load the pre-installed WinSCP program.
 When prompted, enter the following data:

 - Host name: linux.ews.illinois.edu